Home » VPN » VPN Resource » Does VPN Protect Me? Is That Really Works?

 DNS leak and DNS Leak Test

 Due to DNS resolving process, your ISP is aware of all your activities through the DNS resolver/server.
-Therefore, many people use VPN, which delivers all the DNS requests to an anonymous VPN DNS server instead of an ISP DNS server.
+Therefore, many people use a VPN, which delivers all the DNS requests to an anonymous VPN DNS server instead of an ISP DNS server.

 When there is a VPN connection, only the DNS leak phenomenon occurs.
-When a VPN is connected, but due to certain lacks, the DNS request gets towards ISP DNS instead of VPN DNS; it is called DNS leak.
+When a VPN is connected, but due to certain lacks, the DNS request gets towards ISP DNS instead of VPN DNS; it is called a DNS leak.

 Usually, you cannot judge DNS leaks without any tool.
 So, here I am referring to the DNS leak tool from VPNInsights, which isn't affiliated with any VPN.